rupeshtiwari/future-blogs/_posts/2022-03-10-design-security-for-application-for-microsoft-azure-solutions-architect.md

 {: .notice--success}
 🏆 **ProTip** \
 \
-Only resources that support **Azure Active Directory (Azure AD) authentication** & has a authorization form can allow to connect themselves to other resources using Managed Identities.
+Only resources that support **Azure Active Directory (Azure AD) authentication** & has a authorization form can allow to connect themselves to other resources using `Managed Identities`.

 For example, an application may use a managed identity to access resources like [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview) where developers can store credentials in a secure manner.
 You can request different token for Azure Storage Accounts.
 Or you can read secrete from Azure Key Vault and access to Azure blob storage if you have read permission.